About NATIONAL CREDIT UNION ADMINISTRATION

 The National Credit Union Administration (NCUA) charters and

-supervises over 4,700 federal credit unions and operates
+supervises more than 6,020 federal credit unions and operates

 the National Credit Union Share Insurance Fund (NCUSIF), which